RFornalik/ProceduralTerrain/README.md

 1. Any text editor or IDE, Visual Studio 2019 Recommended

 For Game to run:
-1. A Low-End PC with directX11
+1. A Low-End PC with directX11 support

 # How to test the game:
 1. Fork / Download the Repository